laggyDev/Bookstore-Management-System/README.md

 You need to have pandas 1.2.4 installed on your system to run this application. pandas can be installed from https://pandas.pydata.org/

-### Important!!
-Configure your IDE to use the interpreter from the environment **where pandas is installed**.
-This is usually done in the settings or configuration section of the IDE.
+## 1. Verify Current Interpreter

+First, ensure you know which Python interpreter you're using when the error occurs.
+In IDEs like PyCharm, VSCode, or Jupyter notebooks, the interpreter or kernel can usually be selected or changed from the interface.
+Check the interpreter path to confirm whether it points to the expected environment where pandas is installed.

+## 2. Ensure Pandas is Installed in the Active Environment
+For standard environments (venv/virtualenv):
+Activate the environment and use pip to install pandas:

+    source /path/to/env/bin/activate  # On Windows, use `\path\to\env\Scripts\activate`
+    pip install pandas

+For Anaconda environments:
+Activate the conda environment and use conda to install pandas:

+    conda activate myenv
+    conda install pandas

 ### Simple Execution
 download "best-selling-books.csv" and main.py file